ChristopherTRoss/BudgetMaster/Project_Management.md

  * 2 weeks to make the basic framework and UI of the app (Needs to be completed first)
  * 1 week to make the login system (Requires part 1 to be finished)
  * 1 week to implement the database (Requires part 1 to be finished)
- * 2 weeks for integration and to add some sorting abilities (Requires part 2 and 3 to be finished)
+ * 2 weeks for integration and to add some sorting abilities (Requires part 3 to be finished)

 Time Estimation:
  * We used the Pert Model to estimate these phases